Introduction - the golden copy concept

 12. Organizing your volume

-1. Navigate to a folder and check the boxes next to the items you want to move.
+1. Open your Volume and check the boxes next to items you want to move.

-2. Access any item's action menu and select "Move".
+2. Open the action menu for any checked item and select "Move".

-3. This will take you to the Organize modal.
+3. This will bring up the Organize modal.
 Click on the folder you want to move the items to.
-It will highlight in color (orange in the example below).
+It will be highlighted in color (orange in the example below).

 13. Downloading consumption data